waynedgrant/met-office-weather-maps/README.md

 ## Overview

-The [Met Office](http://www.metoffice.gov.uk) provide the [DataPoint](http://www.metoffice.gov.uk/datapoint) API which exposes web services that, among other capabilities, allow clients to request a wide selection of time series weather maps for the UK as images.
+The [Met Office](http://www.metoffice.gov.uk) provide the [DataPoint](http://www.metoffice.gov.uk/datapoint) API which exposes web services that, among other capabilities, allows clients to request a wide selection of time series weather maps for the UK as images.

 These maps make a great addition to any UK-centric weather website.
 However, there are several common issues the API's users may have to overcome: